Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Maximal matching in rounds

 \paragraph{Case $1 \le i \le 4$:} The proof for the case $1 \le i \le 4$ uses the fact $\CE = \E_0$, and hence \begin{inparaenum}[\it (i)] \item $d_{\CE}(v) = d_{\E_0}(v)$ for all nodes $v$, and \item $|X(v) \cap \CE| = |X(v)| \ge \frac{d(v)}{3}$ for all nodes $v \in B$. \end{inparaenum} For a fixed $v \in B$, if $v$ does not have an incident edge $\{u,v\} \in \CE$ whose degree in $\CE$ is $0$, then:

-Here, in the third inequality we use the fact that $\{u,v\} \in X(v)$ yields $d(u) \le d(v)$, and the last inequality follows from the fact that $v \in B$ yields $v \in X$ and hence $|X(v)| \ge \frac{d(v)}3$. \end{proof} Now we area ready to present our deterministic \MPC algorithm that for a given subset of edges $\CE$ satisfying the invariant, in a constant number of rounds constructs a matching $M \subseteq \CE$ such that the removal of $M$ and all edges adjacent to $M$ removes $\Omega(\delta |E|)$ edges from the graph.
+Here, in the third inequality we use the fact that $\{u,v\} \in X(v)$ yields $d(u) \le d(v)$, and the last inequality follows from the fact that $v \in B$ yields $v \in X$ and hence $|X(v)| \ge \frac{d(v)}3$. \end{proof} } \APPENDMATCHINGGOODSAM Now we are ready to present our deterministic \MPC algorithm that for a given subset of edges $\CE$ satisfying the invariant, in $O(1)$ rounds constructs a matching $M \subseteq \CE$ such that the removal of $M$ and all edges adjacent to $M$ removes $\Omega(\delta |E|)$ edges from the graph.